Skip to content

 While there have been past studies to evaluate the number of Superpave Gyratory Compactor (SGC) gyrations needed for laboratory compaction to produce mixtures with similar voids to the Marshall compactor, some questions remain around the correct compaction level with the SGC.
 The previous work will aid in this project's objective to determine the number of gyrations needed to compact mixtures to produce the same volumetrics as that produced with the Marshall hammer.
 The research team will then develop a test plan to modify/validate the number of gyrations based on testing with plant produced mixtures, followed by the phase 2 work to carry out the field study.

-Principal Investigator: Randy West, PhD, PE (National Center for Asphalt Technology at Auburn University)
+Principal Investigator: Randy West (National Center for Asphalt Technology at Auburn University)

 Panel: Ray Brown (Co-Chair), Hillary Maull (Co-Chair), Victor Garcia, John Crane, Andrew Brooks, Ron Corun, Michael Elwardany